-On 21 August 2003 the Minister for the Environment and Heritage approved a Comprehensive Plan for the harbour sites managed by the Sydney Harbour Federation Trust (the Trustthe Harbour Trust).
-The plan, which was prepared in accordance with the requirements of the Sydney Harbour Federation Trust Act 2001, sets out the Trustthe Harbour Trust's vision for the sites under its control.
+On 21 August 2003 the Minister for the Environment and Heritage approved a Comprehensive Plan for the harbour sites managed by the Sydney Harbour Federation Trust (the Harbour Trust).
+The plan, which was prepared in accordance with the requirements of the Sydney Harbour Federation Trust Act 2001, sets out the Harbour Trust's vision for the sites under its control.

-A requirement of the Trustthe Harbour Trust's Comprehensive Plan is that more detailed management plans are prepared for specific precincts, places or buildings.
-In addition to this the Environment Protection and Biodiversity Conservation (EPBC) Act 1999 requires the Trustthe Harbour Trust to make plans to protect and manage the National Heritage values and Commonwealth Heritage values of National and Commonwealth Heritage Places.
+A requirement of the Harbour Trust's Comprehensive Plan is that more detailed management plans are prepared for specific precincts, places or buildings.
+In addition to this the Environment Protection and Biodiversity Conservation (EPBC) Act 1999 requires the Harbour Trust to make plans to protect and manage the National Heritage values and Commonwealth Heritage values of National and Commonwealth Heritage Places.
 Cockatoo Island is identified on both the National and the Commonwealth Heritage Lists.

-Cockatoo Island is also one of eleven Convict Sitessites that are inscribed on the will form a proposed serial nomination of Australian Convict Sites for World Heritage listing.
-This plan includes measures to protect the potential World Heritage values of Cockatoo Island.
+Cockatoo Island Convict Site is one of 11 historic sites that together form the Australian Convict Sites World Heritage Property.
+This plan includes measures to protect the World Heritage values of Cockatoo Island.

-Accordingly, the purpose of this Management Plan is to guide the outcomes proposed in the Trustthe Harbour Trust's Comprehensive Plan, to satisfy the requirements of Schedules 5, 5A and 7A of the EPBC Regulation 2000 and to be consistent with the World, National and Commonwealth Heritage management principles.
+Accordingly, the purpose of this Management Plan is to guide the outcomes proposed in the Harbour Trust's Comprehensive Plan, to satisfy the requirements of Schedules 5, 5A, 5B, 7A and 7B of the Environment Protection and Biodiversity Conservation Regulations 2000 (EPBC Regulation) and to be consistent with the World, National and Commonwealth Heritage management principles.